-It is an agreement entered into in advance of a marriage (preferably at least 3 months prior to the wedding date to avoid suggestions of undue influence) which sets out the arrangements which the parties intend to make.
+You will often hear a prenuptial agreement referred to as a prenup.
+A prenup is an agreement entered into in advance of marriage (preferably at least 3 months prior to the wedding date to avoid suggestions of undue influence) that sets out the arrangements which the parties intend to make.
 It can outline arrangements for living together during the marriage but usually sets out the division of assets and income in the event that the marriage fails.

 For such an agreement to be effective it is important that both parties understand the real meaning of the agreement, that is, not only what they are entering into but what they are giving up by signing the agreement; for that reason it is important that each party is legally advised before signing the agreement.

-At Neves Solicitors, Harpenden we frequently draft nuptial agreements for our clients and advise on the effect of such agreements when a marriage fails.
+At Neves Solicitors, Harpenden our specialist lawyers frequently draft both prenuptial and postnuptial agreements for our clients and advise on the effect of such agreements when a marriage fails.
 If you are thinking of marrying why not have a chat with a member of our Family Law team who can advise you as to whether such an agreement will be right for you.